tenaciousRas/ledwax-photon-firmware/README.md

 ####Credits
 Thanks to all the contributors who made this software possible.

-Adafruit (http://www.adafruit.com) for help with I2C and NeoPixel libraries.
+Adafruit (http://www.adafruit.com) for help with I2C library.
+FastLED SPI library.
+Flashee EEPROM library.

 Based on the open-source ledstrip-home Arduino sketch (https://github.com/tenaciousRas/ledstrip-home/).